tankh99/tp/docs/DeveloperGuide.md

 <puml src="diagrams/EditAppointmentSequenceDiagram.puml" alt="Edit Appointment Sequence Diagram" width="550" />

 **Implementation**
-There are a few classes and methods used to interact with the add appointment command.
+There are a few classes and methods used to interact with the edit appointment command.
 1. `EditAppointmentCommand`
    1. Defines edit appointment command key word and other error messages.
 2. `EditAppointmentCommand#execute()`